Car Accident Lawyers

 We have been handling automobile accident claims throughout the country since 1955 and have earned a reputation as one of the most successful law firms in the nation, winning more than $40 billion dollars in jury verdicts and settlements.

 We are located in downtown Pensacola, and our forty attorneys live in the Pensacola community.
 We have handled more accident claims in Northwest Florida for injured persons than any other law firm.

 Types of Compensation in a Florida Auto Accident

-If you have been injured in a car accident, damages include past and future physical pain and suffering; mental pain and suffering; medical expenses; wage loss; and loss of the ability to earn income.
+If you have been injured in a car accident in Florida, damages include past and future physical pain and suffering; mental pain and suffering; medical expenses; wage loss; and loss of the ability to earn income.

 If you were married at the time of the accident, then your spouse is entitled to loss of consortium damages; which is the loss of services, assistance, aid, and companionship of the injured spouse.